Tennessee Security Deposit Returns and Deductions

 Can the Landlord Charge for Painting in Tennessee?

-In Tennessee, landlords can charge for painting, except for normal wear and tear.
-For example, if the tenant:
+Tennessee landlords can charge for painting, except for normal wear and tear.
+For example, a landlord might be able to charge for:

 • Minor scrapes from daily use